aabdurrouf/piXedfit/docs/source/manage_filters.rst

 Change filter name
 ------------------
-One can change name of a filter in the list via
+One can change name of a filter in the library using :func:`change_filter_name` function.

 	.. code-block:: python